ShuvoProgram/express-boilerplate-starter/README.md

-# Create Express Boilerplate Starter
+# Express Boilerplate Starter

-Create Express TypeScript Starter is a boilerplate project designed to help you quickly set up a new Express.js project with TypeScript.
+Express Boilerplate Starter is a boilerplate project designed to help you quickly set up a new Express.js project with TypeScript.
 It includes pre-configured settings and dependencies for a seamless development experience.

 ## Table of Contents